-Similar species: In M. horridus and M. ventrimaculatus the tibiotarsal articulation does not reach beyond tip of snout.
-M. webbi has webbed feet.
+Similar species: Gephyromantis horridus has a smaller tympanum.
+In G. horridus and G. ventrimaculatus the tibiotarsal articulation does not reach beyond tip of snout.
+G. webbi has webbed feet (Glaw and Vences 2007; see for further references).

 Distribution and Habitat